-Refrigerate for 45 minutes, or until dough firms up enough to roll into balls.
+Refrigerate for 45 minutes, or until the chocolate almond flour cookie dough firms up enough to roll into balls.
 This is a good time to preheat your oven to 350 degrees.
-If you scoop the dough out onto your baking sheet without waiting for the dough to firm up, you will get flat cookies that burn if you cook them for the suggested time.

 When you are ready to bake, scoop out one generous tablespoon of filling at a time, and roll with your hands to make a ball.
-Your hands will get a bit chocolatey during this process, but don’t worry.
-You can wash them when you’re done.
-Fill a small bowl with sparkling sugar (raw turbinado sugar can be used instead if you don’t have sparkling sugar).
-Then press the top of each cookie ball into the sugar, and place onto a parchment-lined cookie sheet.
+(I love to use a spring-loaded cookie scoop for this!)
+Fill a small bowl with sparkling sugar, then press the top of each cookie ball into the sugar, and place onto a parchment paper-lined baking sheet.

 Bake for 10-12 min at 350 degrees.
 You will begin to smell chocolate, and the cookie tops will crack.
 They will still look very soft when you take them out, but they will firm up as they sit.
 The bottoms will burn easily, so err on the side of underdone until you know what time works for your oven.
 Place the cookie sheet on a cooling rack and let sit for 3 minutes.
 Then remove cookies and place directly on cooling rack.